gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-12-16-see-the-sky-thoru-yamamoto-christmas-story-for-playdate.md

 1. Before the transition I capture the current screen using `playdate.graphics.getWorkingImage()`
 2. Next I make this image into an overlay, in my case I'm assigning it to a "fade" sprite
 3. Behind the fade image/sprite I load in the requested next/previous image
-4. Finally I use `playdate.graphics.image:fadedImage(alpha, Bayer8x8)` to fade out the overlay, which results in the image becoming more and more transparent, eventually disappearing completely
+4. Finally I use `playdate.graphics.image:fadedImage(alpha, Bayer8x8)` to fade out the overlay, which happens over several frames and results in the image becoming more and more transparent, eventually disappearing completely

 I also added the ability to have slower or faster crossfades depending on your preference.
 I do this by adjusting the refresh/frame rate of the game itself, rather than skipping any of the fade.